 While it does feel amazing to make new, color-coded labels for, well, every little thing, often when the school year has started to ramp up there isn’t time to give priority to this kind of aesthetic task over the rest of your to-do list.

 Hence, the strategy for a Not Urgent and Not Important task?
-During work time, DON’T DO THESE AT ALL!
+During work time, don’t do these at all.

 The Eisenhower Method in Action

 Managing teacher workload shouldn’t be laborious.
 The last thing you need is feeling like you’ve failed at another attempt at keeping on top of everything.
-Which is why I am writing about this specific time management strategy as a way to reduce teacher stress.
+This is why I am writing about this specific time management strategy as a way to reduce teacher stress.
 It is one that I have used myself for the last 18 months, and with great success.

 Now that you understand the theory, here are five steps to put this effective time management tool into practice: